raspi/kaukosohva/README.md

   * You also can stream to some outside machine which has more streaming capacity
 * Enough CPU and/or GPU power to encode video stream real time

+To lower latency issues:

+* Use direct wired ethernet connection to your router

 First time only (might need reboot):

     # systemctl enable usbip